hummingbird-dev/hummingbird-treeview/README.md

 ```

-#### [View example here](https://hummingbird-dev.000webhostapp.com/hummingbird_converter.php), which shows how to use the pseudo HTML structure and how to add and remove nodes dynamically.

 The hyphens indicate the level of indenting.
 It is important to note
 that down the tree the next node can maximal be indented by one level,
 i.e. it can only have one hyphen more than the node before (e.g. from